Douglas William Batt

 Uncle Dick's Story-October 1915-March 1916

 It was a little over a month after his 21st birthday that Rifleman Douglas William Batt of D Company, 2nd Battalion of the Trentham Regiment, No. 24/968 found himself on board Troopship No. 31 about to “cross the line” en-route to Egypt.
 It is 30th October, 1915.
-With dark hair and brown eyes, standing 5 feet 5 inches tall and weighing 9 stone 7lbs, this 3rd child from a family of 6 had voluntarily enlisted leaving his 59yr old father, two sisters and younger brothers to manage a small fruit farm at Wai-iti, two miles south of Wakefield.
+With dark hair and brown eyes, standing 5 feet 5 inches tall and weighing 9 stone 7lbs, this 3rd child from a family of 6 had voluntarily enlisted leaving his 59 year old father, two sisters and younger brothers to manage a small fruit farm at Wai-iti, two miles south of Wakefield.
 Valued for his work on the farm after leaving school at 14, he later thanks his father in a letter dated June 4th, 1917 for not “making a fuss about me coming away.”

-In this early letter, one of the 21 surviving and addressed like most of the others to his mother, Douglas William (or Uncle Dick as he was known to us) gives no hint of anxiety or even anticipation of the events which were to unfold for him.
+In this early letter, one of the 21 surviving letters and addressed like most of the others to his mother, Douglas William (or Uncle Dick as he was known to us) gives no hint of anxiety or even anticipation of the events which were to unfold for him.
 It is as if he is on a leisurely voyage to visit relatives overseas.
 He had no inkling of the horrors which, as a field ambulance officer, he was destined to face, but even when we know that he must have experienced scenes of indescribable carnage his letters home give no trace of that.
 There was, after all, little point in causing his mother and two sisters added anxiety which they could, unaided, easily conjure up.
 Reassurance as to his safety and well-being was what they needed.

 Enjoying shipboard life with a “lively crowd of soldiers” and getting “as fat as a pig” he sent his best wishes to his younger 13 year old brother Carl who he suggested should “practice shooting with that gun of his for I think that he will be wanted before we have done.”